Daeer-Projects/Dylan-Beattie-and-the-Linebreakers/PaintItBlack.md

 [Chorus]
 No longer will my screen glow, turning light to dark
 I couldn't foresee the pics all with light backgrounds

-If I scroll long enough through the darkest of the net
-My eyes won't feel the burn, no more regrets

-I spy a lineup, cloaked in shades of black
-No vivid tones remain, it's the dark theme's knack
-Heads quickly turn, avoiding the vibrant rays
-A daily ritual, lost in the dark theme's maze
+If we make it dark enough for the nightly search
+I might find the damn post before the mornin' comes

 [Bridge]
 I wanna make it, make it, make it dark
-Dark as night, dark as coal
+Dark as night, dark as space
 I wanna make it, make it, make it, make it dark
 Yeah!